-We recently became aware (via a sample available on the Darkweb) of a major data breach that could affect Belgian WhatsApp users.
-Around 3.2 million WhatsApp numbers and user IDs were collected and put up for sale on a forum, potentially exposing these users to various cybersecurity risks.
+We recently became aware (via a sample available on the Darkweb) of a significant collection of data that could affect Belgian WhatsApp users.
+Around 3.2 million phone numbers and user IDs were compiled and put up for sale on a forum, potentially exposing these users to various cybersecurity risks.
+This type of data sale is not unique to Belgium and has occurred in other countries in the past.

 Potential risks